booo/node-bitcoin-p2p/README.md

 - `tx` The Transaction object
 - `chain` The BlockChain object

-If the setting `feature.liveAccounting` is enabled, you can also listen to `txNotify:[pubKeyHash as base64]` and `txCancel:[pubKeyHash as base64]` to get events for a specific address only.

 TransactionStore emits the following events:

 **`txNotify`** - A transaction was added to the memory pool